Robin Nusslock, Ph.D.

 Keegan is the Director of Research and Evaluation at Insight Behavioral Centers, a major provider of mental health services at the residential, partial hospitalization, and intensive outpatient levels of care.
 He studies treatment outcomes and predictors of positive change in therapy.
 Keegan was a member of the lab from 2010-2015.
 His research focused on the neurophysiology of reward-relevant emotions.
 He earned his B.A. in Psychology from Yale.

-Baani Singh is an undergraduate majoring in Biological Sciences- with a concentration in Neurobiology- and Asian Languages and Cultures at Northwestern.
+Baani Singh majored in Biological Sciences- with a concentration in Neurobiology- and Asian Languages and Cultures at Northwestern.
 Her research interests are studying reward processing and the biological origins of mood disorders.
-She hopes to pursue an MD degree and become a physician.
+She matriculates to the University of Minnesota's School of Medicine upon graduation in 2017.

-Katherine Ardeleanu is an undergraduate studying psychology and theatre at Northwestern.
-She is working on her honors thesis in the lab.
+Katherine Ardeleanu graduated in 2016 with majors in psychology and theatre at Northwestern.
+She completed honors thesis in the lab.
 She is interested in studying the biological origins of mental disorders and possible treatments.
 She is interested in pursuing graduate study in clinical psychology.

-Ajay Nadig is an undergraduate studying cognitive sciences at Northwestern.
+Ajay Nadig graduated from Northwestern in 2017 with majors in neuroscience and philosophy.
 He is interested in research related to reward processing, individual differences in personality and emotion, and molecular psychiatry.
 He hopes to eventually pursue an M.D.-Ph.D. and become a physician-scientist.

-Storm Heidinger is a junior majoring in psychology and economics, with a minor in English Creative Writing at Northwestern.
+Storm Heidinger graduated in 2015 with majors in psychology and economics, with a minor in English Creative Writing at Northwestern.
 He is interested in working on research that involves individual differences in personality and mood disorders.
 He hopes in the future to become involved with clinical work or conduct his own research as an undergraduate.

-Katherine Seldin is a junior Psychology and Theatre double major at Northwestern.
+Katherine Seldin majored in Psychology and Theatre at Northwestern.
 She has special interest in studying Bipolar Disorder and Schizophrenia, and would like to attend graduate school for clinical psychology.

-Rita Taylor is a junior studying cognitive science and psychology at Northwestern.
+Rita Taylor studied cognitive science and psychology at Northwestern.
 She is interested in sexual dimorphism as it relates to bipolar disorder and depression.
 She hopes to ultimately conduct research pertaining to this and other subjects.
 She is interested in pursuing graduate study in clinical psychology.

 Samantha Reznik is a graduate student in clinical psychology at University of Arizona, working with John Allen.
 She completed her honors thesis in the lab, which centered on neurophysiological response to learned helplessness.
 Samantha also served as the lab manager.